-Our 3D brain model provides an immersive and interactive experience in VR that helps students develop a robust understanding of complex spatial relations, connections, and neurochemistry.
-The rendering can be navigated freely, which allows the user to examine the subcomponents of the brain individually.
-Labels can be enabled in order to teach the names of anatomical structures to gain a deeper understanding of the structures and their positions in this complex organ.
+Our 3D brain model provides an immersive and interactive experience in VR that helps students develop a robust understanding of the complex spatial relations, connections, and neurochemistry of the brain.
+The rendering can be navigated freely, which allows the user to examine the regions and structures of the brain individually.
+Labels can be enabled in order to learn the names of anatomical structures to gain a deeper understanding of the structures and their positions in this complex organ.
 Alternatively, the learner can follow lessons in which they learn brain structures involved in particular functions, as well as connections between those structures and the neurotransmitters involved.

 No Industry Support

 All materials on this website were developed in an industry-fund-free environment.
 No industry funding was used to create this website or simulation experience.

 Clinical Tools, and its gaming division Health Impact Studio, strives to share knowledge gained through the testing and use of its products.
 You can see our latest conference presentations, as well as our published research articles, at the Health Impact Studio site.